-Sanitation remains a major challenge of our time, especially in the rapidly growing cities of Africa and Asia.According to the United Nations, “in 2015, 29 per cent of the world’s population lacked a safely managed drinking water supply and 61 per cent lacked safely managed sanitation services.
-“Lack of sanitation is a major threat to public health, the environment and development.
-Sanitation comprises a chain of activities ranging from private hygiene practices to waste collection, treatment and disposal, through a networked or unnetworked system.
-For the first time, the United Nations has set a specific sanitation target with Goal 6 on sustainable development.
-According to goal 6.2, all countries should “by 2030, ensure access to adequate and equitable sanitation and hygiene for all, and end open defecation, paying particular attention to the needs of women and girls and people in vulnerable situations ».Sanitation is a particularly complex subject, as it involves a large number of actors, a diversity of technologies, develops in public and private spaces, and is based on individual / collective behaviours based on an intimate practice that is taboo and not very flexible.
+Sanitation remains a great challenge of our time, especially in fast-growing cities of Africa and Asia.According to the UN, “in 2015, 29 per cent of the global population lacked safely managed drinking water supplies, and 61 per cent were without safely managed sanitation services. » A lack of sanitation dramatically impairs public health, the environment, and development.
+Sanitation includes a chain of activities from private hygiene practices, to collection, treatment and disposal of wastes, either through a grid or non-grid system.
+The UNs have for the first time set a specific target on sanitation with the 6th sustainable development goal.
+According to goal 6.2, all countries should “by 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations ».Sanitation is a particularly complex topic, since it involves a large number of actors, a diversity of technologies, expands in public and private spaces, and relies on individual / collective behaviours based on an intimate practice that is taboo and little flexible.

 The 3rd scientific workshop held in 2016 organised by the AgroParisTech – SUEZ Chair concluded that barriers to sanitation are first of all institutional and organisational.
 This new concern regarding sanitation is shared by a number of actors involved, from either the research or operational realm.
 Institutions relate to both rules (legal rules, rights, norms, standards but also with a sociological stance, representations, customs, traditions, beliefs) and entities involved in the sector from macro (rules designers), meso (rules translators and regulation) and micro (operational) levels.
 Organisation relates to ways of providing the service.